Predictia/AQUA/docs/sphinx/source/adding_data.rst

 specific files must be created within the catalog.
 How to create a new source and add new data is documented in the next sections.

-- To add your data to AQUA, you have to provide an ``intake`` catalogue that describes your data, and in particular, the location of the data.
+- To add your data to AQUA, you have to provide an ``intake`` catalog that describes your data, and in particular, the location of the data.
   This can be done in two different way, by adding a standard entry in the form of files (:ref:`file-based-sources`) or by adding a source from the FDB (:ref:`FDB-based-sources`) with the specific AQUA FDB interface.